nicohlr/ipychart/docs/docs/user_guide/configuration.md

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Example</p>

-Here is a example of what you can do to with the tooltips options (not exhaustive):
+Here is an example of what you can do to with the tooltip's options (not exhaustive):

 :::details Click to show the code used to generate the Chart.
 <br/>